 The 777-200 operating the route will feature 273 seats, including:

 - 24 premium economy seats

 - 66 extra legroom economy seats

 American will launch Seattle to London flights

 American Airlines has a transatlantic joint venture with British Airways, and this flight will be operated as part of that.
 As of the summer of 2021, British Airways will operate two daily flights between Seattle and London, meaning the airlines combined will offer three daily flights.
 That’s a lot of capacity.

 British Airways will offer two daily flights between London and Seattle

 In addition to the oneworld service, in the summer of 2021 Virgin Atlantic is also scheduled to operate up to 11 weekly flights between Seattle and London, in cooperation with its joint venture partner Delta Air Lines.
-Delta has claimed it would launch Seattle to London flights in the summer of 2021 in retaliation, though that flight isn’t yet on sale.
+Delta has claimed it would launch Seattle to London flights in the summer of 2021 in retaliation.

 Virgin Atlantic also flies between London & Seattle